Kimeiga/kairenold/README.md

         4. --
         5. Do you have a pen?
         6. Ud ku vuha a nepe?
         7. Ud ku vuha nepe?
-(Ku vuha nepe ne? (#3))
+(Ku vuha nepe ne? (ne = yes/no))
+    2. Drop "is"/"are"/"am" (copula dropping)
+        1. You are too loud
+        2. Ku ra ut dolau
+        3. Ku ut dolau
-    2. "To" is not required if the verb only has 1 object argument.
+    3. "To" is not required if the verb only has 1 object argument.
         1. I am going to the store
         2. Ki ma inggo ut adh resto
         3. Ki ma inggo resto (I am going store)
-    4. Drop "is"/"are"/"am" (copula dropping)
-        1. You are too loud
-        2. Ku ra ut dolau
-        3. Ku ut dolau

 2. Verbs are implied present continuous tense
     1. I am going to the store
     2. Ki ma inggo resto